 Particulars Guarantees Loans

 Aggregate amount during the year

-Subsidiaries Rs.
-632.62 Rs.462.15
+Subsidiaries 773.67 178.31

 Associates - -

 Others - -

 Balance outstanding as on the balance sheet date

-Subsidiaries Rs.
-1329.14 Rs.1158.01
+Subsidiaries 1660.97 1,236.31

 Associates - -

 Others - -

-- (b) Considering the reversal of accumulated interest till the quarter ended March 31, 2023, the terms and conditions of the grant of all loans and guarantees provided are considered as, prima facie, prejudicial to the Company's interest. - (c) In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest have been stipulated. - (d) There are no overdue amounts in respect of loans granted to such companies or other parties. - (e) The Company had granted loans which have fallen due during the year and were repaid on or before the due date.
+- (b) Considering the reversal of interest charged for the year 2023-24, the terms and conditions of the grant of all loans and guarantees provided are considered as, prima facie, prejudicial to the Company's interest. - (c) In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated. - (d) There are no overdue amounts in respect of loans granted to such companies or other parties - (e) The Company had granted loans which have fallen due during the year and were repaid on or before the due date.
 Further, no fresh loans were granted to any party to settle the overdue loans. - (f) The Company has not granted any loan, which is repayable on demand or without specifying any terms or period of repayment. - 4.
-In my opinion and according to the information and explanation given to me the Company has complied with the provisions of Sections 185 and 186 of the Act in respect of loans, investments, guarantees, and security, as applicable, subject to the following.
-During the year, the company had written off the accumulated outstanding interest on the loans and advances, aggregating to Rs.116.12 million and reversed Rs.
-74.55 million relating to the financial year 2022-23 payable by the various overseas subsidiaries to the company. - 5.
-In my opinion and according to the information and explanations given to me, the Company has complied with provisions of Section 73-76 or any other relevant provisions of the Act and the Companies (Acceptance of Deposits) Rules, 2014 as amended with regard to deposit accepted by the Company from its members. - 6.
+In my opinion and according to the information and explanation given to me, the Company has complied with the provisions of Sections 185 and 186 of the Act in respect of loans, investments, guarantees, and security, as applicable, subject to the following.
+During the year, the company had reversed ₹ 84.80 million relating to the financial year 2023-24 payable by the various overseas subsidiaries to the company. - 5.
+In my opinion and according to the information and explanations given to me, the Company has complied with provisions of Section 73 to 76 or any other relevant provisions of the Act and the Companies (Acceptance of Deposits) Rules, 2014 as amended with regard to deposit accepted by the Company from the public. - 6.
 I have broadly reviewed the cost records maintained by the company specified by the Central Government under subsection (1) of Section 148 of the Companies Act, 2013, as applicable to the company, and are of the opinion that prima facie the specified cost records have been maintained.
 I have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - 7.
-In my opinion and according to the information and explanations given to me: - (a) Amounts deducted/ accrued in the books of account in respect of undisputed statutory dues including goods and services tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues have been generally regularly deposited by the Company with the appropriate authorities. - (b) No undisputed amounts payable in respect of goods and services tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value-added tax, cess and other material statutory dues were in arrears as at March 31, 2023 for a period of more than six months from the date they became payable. - (c) According to the information and explanations given to me, the details of disputed statutory dues that have not been deposited on account of dispute are as under.
+In my opinion and according to the information and explanations given to me: - (a) Amounts deducted/ accrued in the books of account in respect of undisputed statutory dues including goods and services tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues have been generally regularly deposited by the Company with the appropriate authorities. - (b) No undisputed amounts payable in respect of goods and services tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value-added tax, cess and other material statutory dues were in arrears as at March 31, 2024 for a period of more than six months from the date they became payable.

+(c) According to the information and explanations given to me, the details of disputed statutory dues that have not been deposited on account of dispute are as under.